coreprocess/linux-unattended-installation/readme.md

 # Linux Unattended Installation

-This project provides all you need to create an unattended installation of a minimal setup of Linux, whereas *minimal* translates to the most lightweight setup - including an OpenSSH service - which you can derive from the standard installer of a Linux distribution.
+This project provides all you need to create an unattended installation of a minimal setup of Linux, whereas *minimal* translates to the most lightweight setup - including an OpenSSH service and Python - which you can derive from the standard installer of a Linux distribution.
 The idea is, you will do all further deployment of your configurations and services with the help of Ansible or similar tools once you completed the minimal setup.

 ## Ubuntu 16.10